stoutlabs/laf-gatsby/README.md

 # laf-gatsby

-LetaAustinFoster.com website, built with Gatsby and Prismic.io (and a little redux)
+LetaAustinFoster.com website – built with Gatsby, Prismic.io, and a tiny bit of redux.
+Features a custom React based thumbnail gallery.